 Imagine this – you are a customer relations analyst provided with spatial data to analyse the customer density of your customers within an area.
-Working with spatial data is known to be notoriously difficult, as spatial data varies widely in format, and could contain more than just location-specific data.
-Finding a software of choice to help you analyse this data further complicates the process as most applications might not be compatible with spatial data.
+Working with spatial data and spatial analytics is known to be notoriously difficult, as spatial data varies widely in format, and could contain more than just location-specific data.
+Finding reliable software to help you analyse this data further complicates the process as not all applications are compatible with spatial data and those that are aren’t always created equal.

-However, in this post, we’ll be showing you how you could use Alteryx Designer to turn your spatial data into a visual report in just a few easy steps.
+In this post we’ll be showing you how you could use Alteryx Designer, one of our favourite spatial compatible softwares, to turn your spatial data into a visual report in just a few easy steps.

 Spatial data is widely used in data analytics to add geographic context for a more complete picture of data events.
 Spatial data, also known as geospatial data, refers to information that describes objects or events with a location on or near the surface of the earth.
 It could be the location of a park, the distance between two workplaces or the boundaries of a state.
 When you integrate spatial data with analytics, you can explore deeper insights into your business questions.